Getting Started

 Before you buy anything, it helps to know what kind of calligraphy you want to learn.
 The two paths most beginners take are quite different from each other.

 Brush pen calligraphy (also called modern calligraphy or brush lettering) uses a flexible brush-tipped pen.
 The same thick-thin principle applies, but the tool is self-contained and requires no ink bottle.
-Many beginners find brush pens friendlier for a first session.
+Many beginners find brush pens friendlier for a first session, since there is no dipping rhythm to learn and no ink to spill.

 Not sure which appeals to you?
 Try faux calligraphy first.
 It mimics the thick-thin look using any pen you already own and costs nothing.
 It also helps you understand the style before committing to a tool.